tz-earl/tz-earl.github.io/_posts/2019-12-05-consumer-producer-exercise.md

 date:   2019-12-05 00:00:00 -0700
 categories:
 ---
-As part of my self-study of Python, I wanted to learn how to use concurrency.
+As part of my study of Python, I wanted to learn how to use concurrency.
 It turns out there are a number of ways to do this.
 This post is about an exercise I did using the _threading_ and the _queue_ modules.

 Concurrency can be tricky to think about correctly and is qualitatively far more difficult to get right than sequential processing.